Why Flow Design Is Crucial for Messenger Marketing

 How to Keep Messenger Flows Compliant with Meta Rules

-- Follow the 24-hour window rule: Only send free-form messages within 24 hours of user’s last interaction.
+- Follow the 24-hour messaging rule by restricting free-form promotional messages to within 24 hours of the user’s last interaction

-- Welcome message is warm, clear, and offers direction
+- Welcome message is warm, clear, and provides immediate navigation options

-- User responses are tagged for future use
+- User responses are tagged for segmentation and future retargeting use

-- Exit points and live agent options are available
+- Exit points and live agent handoff options are accessible throughout the flow

 Conclusion